AMReX-Astro/Castro/Exec/science/flame/README.md

 * `inputs.H_He` : a mixed H/He flame appropriate for X-ray bursts.

+  This flame is very slow, so a very coarse resolution is used (1280 cm).
+  It takes a long time for the flame to develop.

   Note: the `NETWORK_DIR` will need to be set for this to include a network that has O14, O15, like `CNO_extras`.